mobilejazz/harmony-swift/README.md

 The development of the library is done using Carthage.
 For this, we use the .xcodeproj.
 Including the unit tests.

-If we want to use the Sample for development, we will have to add the dependencies in the .podsec to have the libraries available.
+If we want to use the Example for Harmony development, open Example/Harmony.xcworkspace.
+Example uses Cocoapods to resolve the dependency on Harmony.
+Any new dependencies must be added in the Harmony .podsec.
+This way it will be available for both development and distribution of the library.
 Later, we must add the dependencies in Carthage and SPM as well.
+Any dependencies used for Example development, for example Kingfisher for downloading images, must be added in the Podfile and not in the .podspec.

 ####Important!
 All the new dependencies must be added in all the package managers we support (Carthage, Cocoapods and SPM).